-The following GASB Statements will be implemented in future financial statements:
+The following GASB Statements will be implemented, if applicable, in future financial statements:

-Statement No. 87 "Leases" The requirements of this statement are effective for periods beginning after June 15, 2021.
-(FY 21/22) Statement No. 89 "Accounting for Interest Cost Incurred Before the End of a Construction Period" The requirements of this statement are effective for periods beginning after December 15, 2020.
-(FY 21/22) Statement No. 91 "Conduit Debt Obligations" The requirements of this statement are effective for periods beginning after December 15, 2021.
-(FY 22/23) Statement No. 92 "Omnibus 2020" The requirements of this statement are effective for periods beginning after June 15, 2021.
-(FY 21/22) Statement No. 93 "Replacement of Interbank Offered Rates" The requirements of this statement are effective for periods beginning after June 15, 2021.
-(FY 21/22) Statement No. 94 "Public-Private and Public- Public Partnerships and Availability Payment Arrangements" The requirements of this statement are effective for periods beginning after June 15, 2022.
-(FY 22/23) Statement No. 96 "Subscription-Based Information Technology Arrangements" The requirements of this statement are effective for periods beginning after June 15, 2022.
-(FY 22/23) Statement No. 97 "Certain Component Unit Criteria, and Accounting and Financial Reporting for for Internal Revenue Code Section 457 Deferred Compensation Plans" The requirements of this statement are effective for periods beginning after June 15, 2021.
-(FY 21/22)
+- Statement No. 91 "Conduit Debt Obligations" The requirements of this statement are effective for periods beginning after December 15, 2021.
+(FY 22/23) - Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements" The requirements of this statement are effective for periods beginning after June 15, 2022.
+(FY 22/23) - Statement No. 96 "Subscription-Based Information Technology Arrangements" The requirements of this statement are effective for periods beginning after June 15, 2022.
+(FY 22/23)